Don DeLillo: 2010s

 The prize honors "an American literary writer whose body of work is distinguished not only for its mastery of the art but for its originality of thought and imagination.
 The award seeks to commend strong, unique, enduring voices that—throughout long, consistently accomplished careers—have told us something about the American experience."
 In a statement issued in response to the award, DeLillo said, "When I received news of this award, my first thoughts were of my mother and father, who came to this country the hard way, as young people confronting a new language and culture.
 In a significant sense, the Library of Congress Prize is the culmination of their efforts and a tribute to their memory."

 In November 2012, DeLillo revealed that he was at work on a new novel, his 16th, and that "the [main] character spends a lot of time watching file footage on a wide screen, images of a disaster."
-In August 2015, DeLillo's US publishers Simon and Schuster announced that the novel, Zero K, would be published in May 2016.
+In August 2015, DeLillo's publisher Simon & Schuster announced that the novel, Zero K, would be published in May 2016.
 The advanced blurb for the novel is as follows:

 Jeffrey Lockhart's father, Ross, is a George Soros-like billionaire now in his sixties, with a younger wife, Artis, whose health is failing.
 Ross is the primary investor in a deeply remote and secret compound where death is controlled and bodies are preserved until a future moment when medicine and technology can reawaken them.
 Jeffrey joins Ross and Artis at the compound to say "an uncertain farewell" to her as she surrenders her body.
 Ross Lockhart is not driven by the hope for immortality, for power and wealth beyond the grave.
 He is driven by love for his wife, for Artis, without whom he feels life is not worth living.
 It is that which compels him to submit to death long before his time.
 Jeffrey heartily disapproves.
 He is committed to living, to "the mingled astonishments of our time, here, on earth.
 "Thus begins an emotionally resonant novel that weighs the darkness of the world—terrorism, floods, fires, famine, death—against the beauty of everyday life; love, awe, "the intimate touch of earth and sun."
 Brilliantly observed and infused with humor, Don Delillo's Zero K is an acute observation about the fragility and meaning of life, about embracing our family, this world, our language, and our humanity.